About

 The ISS is designed to help participants gain a foothold and/or grow their presence in the Canadian and global media industry.
 The program aims to support diverse viewpoints in media, and will ideally result in the creation of finished content that is distributed across one or more established, commercial media platforms.

-The program is open to creatives and producers with scripted drama scripted comedy, and unscripted/doc projects in development.
+The program is open to creatives and producers with scripted drama, scripted comedy, and unscripted/doc projects in development.

-Fifteen (15) participants will receive:
+Up to fifteen (15) participants will receive:

 · An opportunity to present their projects to a curated panel of Canadian and international buyers and financiers at a half-day event during the Banff World Media Festival.